 Nicolas Buttin is the co-founder of Innovate With Nature.
 He also co-founded Wiithaa, the first design and innovation agency focusing on circular economy.
 Clients include L’Oréal, IKEA, Danone, Nespresso, AXA, Bouygues, Orange and Suez.
 He is also the co-founder of the Circulab methodology which purpose is to activate the circular economy for companies and organizations.
 Circulab is now a global network of trained certified consultants from Europe to Asia and the Americas (more than 50 people in 15 different countries on 5 continents).

-Nicolas is the co-author of the book 'Activate the circular economy' (in French, soon available in English) released in 2015.
+Nicolas is the co-author of the book 'Activate the circular economy' (in French and Chinese, soon available in English) released in 2015.
 He is also a speaker at various global conferences including TEDx where he talked about how to reconnect with nature.
 Nicolas has been teaching design and economy for many years in business and design schools as well as engineering and political sciences institutions like SciencesPo.

 Nicolas is graduated from Celsa in Paris and also owns a post-graduate in Design Management from the University of the Arts London.
 He is a specialist on design thinking innovation methodology theorized in Stanford where he has been coaching yearly projects from ME310 international program (d.school).
 Nicolas helps companies turn big ideas into tangible products and services by running collaborative workshops based on business games and rapid prototyping.